-Now, what if you’re someone eager to build a neighbourhood bar so that you can provide those very experiences to patrons in your community?
+Now, what if you’re someone eager to build a neighbourhood bar?
+Specifically to provide those very experiences to patrons in your community?
 If that’s your intent, what is the cost of building a commercial bar, and what are the steps of the construction process you will experience?
 Luckily, that’s what we’re going to answer in this guide.

 Cost to build a commercial bar